kyphan38/web/assets/docs/technical/os - ongoing/1-processes/4-process-execution-mechanism.md

 - Trap instruction is executed on hardware in the following cases
   - System call (program needs OS service)
-  - Program fault (program does something illegal, e.g., accesses memory it doesn’t have access to)
+  - Program fault (program does something illegal, e.g., accesses memory it doesn't have access to)
   - Interrupt (external device needs attention of OS, e.g., a network packet has arrived on network card)
 - Across all cases, the mechanism is: save context on kernel stack and switch to OS address in the IDT
 - IDT has many entries/functions, which to use?